MISSION AND VISION

-At the 2004 General Assembly, a set of seven commitments was adopted which reflects the Church of God's core values in regard to fulfilling its mission and vision.
+At the 2004 General Assembly, a set of seven commitments was adopted which reflects the Church of God’s core values in regard to fulfilling its mission and vision.
+To see the full statement, click on the words in the blue bar.

 We commit ourselves to making prayer the highest priority of the church demonstrated by: